 Something wonderful about a billboard skirt is that you can use it year after year.
 It takes up some room, but it isn’t a huge space hog.
 This cuts down on costs and waste over time.
 It also looks much better than the insulation foam board skirting.
 It is also pretty cheap to make your own skirt.
 Ours cost less than $75 for all the materials.

-Some people worry this type of skirting won’t provide enough warmth.
+Some people worry this type of DIY RV skirting for winter won’t provide enough warmth.
 However, the main purpose of a skirt is to trap the air under your RV so you can heat it up.
 Adding a heat lamp does the trick nicely.

-Some RVers also use plywood for their skirting.
+Some RVers also use plywood for their DIY RV skirting for winter.
 It is not too expensive, although, with the rising costs of lumber, it has definitely become pricier over time.
 Plywood is also sturdy and won’t blow around as some other skirting materials could.